TravieCooper/QA-Profile-Bondar-Volodymyr/DemoblazeTesting/testcase.md

 Summary: Navigation check for the "Phones" category

-Preconditions: The user must be on the homepage of the Demoblaze site.
+Preconditions: The user is on the homepage https://www.demoblaze.com/index.html Test Steps:

-Test Steps:

 Click on the "Phones" category in the left menu.